 I have encountered people who believe they can create a marauder’s map—as in Harry Potter—using IoT.
 This is envisaged as a magical dashboard that tracks every asset in an enterprise or facility including every chair and table.
 Besides the inventory being unmanageable as people move stuff around in the normal course of operations, any petty thief worth his salt figures out a way to bypass the system.

 Fundamentally, the problem does not address the Slytherin, that sneaky petty thief.
 At a large airport in our region, this type of installed system based on the retail shop architecture rapidly became unusable as it wasn’t able to deter pilfering.
 Many companies with large budgets have attempted and failed to deliver on a practical and workable solution where the expenditure required by the business case is justified as a generic solution.
-The typical use case only works for high-value items such as large flat-screen televisions.
+The typical Applications only works for high-value items such as large flat-screen televisions.

 Pricing Cannot Be Justified